ericsryan/python_techdegree_project_3/README.md

 # Phrase Hunters Game

 This is a command-line game built in Python where the player has to guess a phrase by guessing individual letters.
 The game displays a phrase as a series of underscores, and the player has to guess letters one at a time.
 If the player guesses a correct letter, it is displayed in the phrase.
-If the player guesses an incorrect letter, a part of a hangman is drawn.
+If the player guesses an incorrect letter, the letter is diplayed above the phrase.
 The game ends when the player guesses the phrase or makes five incorrect guesses.

 ## Installation